Marigolds: Symbols for the Day of the Dead

 Amazing marigolds in orange

-Marigolds, golden messengers, trace a luminous furrow through the ages.
+French Marigolds, golden messengers, trace a luminous furrow through the ages.
 From Aztec lands to European gardens, they unite the living and the departed in an eternal embrace during the Day of the Dead.

 In Coco, they illuminate tales where memory dances with hope.
 Flowers of renewal, they whisper a timeless truth: life, death, and art form but a single cycle, a vibrant garden where each petal bears a story, a breath, a gleam of eternity.
 Whether beneath the Mexican sun or on the screens, marigolds bloom, golden poets of an endless world.